felixLandlord/docAI/README.md

 Optionally, the Groq API can be used as a free alternative to OpenAI’s model, offering flexibility in model selection based on cost, response quality, and latency needs.

 -  SQLite is a lightweight relational database allows for storing chat history and user interactions, enabling future analysis or user experience improvements without complex infrastructure.
 SQLAlchemy further simplifies the ORM (Object-Relational Mapping) processes and improves development speed by abstracting SQL commands.

-- Docker Compose simplifies the deployment and scalability of the system by packaging the entire stack (FastAPI, Chainlit, databases, etc.) into isolated containers.
-This also ensures that the environment remains consistent across different setups.

 - The system provides an intuitive interface through Chainlit for uploading documents and querying them, with real-time feedback and chat management features like "New Chat" to reset conversations.
 This design enhances user interaction and usability, making it accessible to both technical and non-technical users.